patrykgiertych/code-sharing-platform/README.md

 ```
 After getting a request like this, the app uses a data to object class to create an instance of Code class (date and time of creation and author are handled in the constructor of Code class), and send it to a database.

+* `/register` - **GET** - html endpoint where user can enter username and password to create an account.
+Then the app sends these informations to the `/api/user/new` as Json object